uwcirg/tb-mobile-app/src/Content/changelog/en.md

     - Button overlap with password input
     - Increase size of age input
     - Replace old analog time picker with same one used in daily report
+- Add number only keyboard for phone number input on login screen

 Assistant Side: